revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 ---

-29. How do you optimize css selectors?
+29. How do you optimize CSS selectors?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 This is very open and depend on what we are trying to achieve.
 If we order selectors in terms of render speed it would be like id, class, tag, siblings, child, descendant, universal, attribute, pseudo.
 Speed of ID and class is very close.
-However your code should be readable, maintainable and DRY along with highly performant.
+However, your code should be readable, maintainable and DRY along with highly performant.

 </blockquote>
 </details>

 ---

-30. How can you load css resources conditionally?
+30. How can you load CSS resources conditionally?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 `@import` allows us to load/ import stylesheet by using a path (uri) representing the location of the file.
 We can define one or more media by comma separation for which we want to load the stylesheet.
-If browser dont support the media stylesheet will not be loaded.
+If browser don’t support the media stylesheet will not be loaded.